maxzf/Monitoring-Script/README.md

  Scripts for monitoring availability of network devices

 ## First gen communicates via socket connection.
-    - *socket-client* pings devices by list and transmots to server a result
+- *socket-client.py* pings devices by list and transmits to server a result
-    - *socket-server* lisents on the port and writes to csv file all recieved data
+- *socket-server.py* lisents on the port and writes to csv file all received data
-    - *socket-sender* reads csv file and sends a message via telegram bot in case any devise is unavailable
+- *socket-sender.py* reads csv file and sends a message via telegram bot in case any device is unavailable

 ## Second gen works via MongoDB database.
-	- *mongo-monitor* in loop pings network devices and writes to DB a result of test
+- *mongo-monitor.py* pings network devices and writes to DB a result of test
-	- *mongo sender* in loop checks several latest records and notifys via telegram bot if any device is unavailable
+- *mongo-sender.py* checks several latest records and notify via telegram bot if any device is unavailable